Texas is frozen and in crisis. A furniture store owner has emerged as a hero — again.

 Since Tuesday, about 350 people a night have taken him up on the offer at two of his three stores, while up to 800 have come in each day to warm up and get coffee, snacks or a meal in the cafeteria.

-While the store has power supplied by a generator filled with 15,000 gallons of diesel fuel, only one faucet is working due to frozen pipes, said McIngvale.
+While the store has power supplied by a generator filled with 15,000 gallons of diesel fuel, only one faucet is working because of frozen pipes, said McIngvale.

-He brought in some portable toilets and also rigged a special flush system in the restrooms with some extra stores of water.
+He brought in portable toilets and rigged a special flush system in the restrooms with extra water.

 McIngvale has also paid food vendors to bring in tacos, enchiladas, hamburgers, hot dogs and breakfast burritos.